fflewddur/ltbsky/README.md

 ## Create a post

 First we create a client using `ltbsky.NewClient(server, handle, password)`.
-The server is the Bluesky server URL (e.g., "https://bsky.social"), the handle is your username (e.g., "golang.org"), and the password is an app password from your Bluesky account settings.
+The `server` is your Bluesky host URL (e.g., "https://bsky.social"), `handle` is your username (e.g., "golang.org"), and `password` is an app password from your Bluesky account settings.

 Then we create a post using `NewPostBuilder(content)`, where `content` is the text of the post.
 Web links and Bluesky mentions will automatically appear as links in the post (e.g., "Visit https://go.dev to learn more" will show "go.dev" as a link when viewed on Bluesky).